Unitary Patent Court and the Global Patent Market

 Other than that, in case an exclusive licensee brings an action in the UPC, it will bar the owner to opt-out from the UPC anytime in the future.
 Thus, to avoid such an instance, licensors would like to have an agreement in place preventing licensees to bring any action to the UPC before their prior consent.
 A licensor, on the flip side, would like to exercise some control.

-UPC have some Litigation Issues to be fixed
+UPC has some Litigation Issues to be fixed

 In February, during IAM’s conference on Winning Strategies for the UPC Regime, Margot Fröhlinger, principal director of patent law at the EPO – who was one of the speakers – gave attendees insights of the new system.
 The conference brought issues related to patent litigation in the UPC in light.